A visa to visit Finland

 In case of a private visit, it is advisable to mention if your host is a friend or your spouse or relative.
 Please note that an invitation does not guarantee that a visa will be issued.
 The host’s wealth is not taken into account when the applicant’s economic situation in the home country is assessed (a business visit, for example, is an exception to this, because the applicant is not responsible for the travel costs).

 In addition to the above, you may be asked to provide information concerning the itinerary, means of transport, return trip, financial means of support and assets and employment.
+Some Schengen States require that they be consulted on visa applications submitted to Finland by citizens of certain countries.
+Such consultation is required for nationals of the countries listed here(Link to another website.).

 The applicant must have proof of sufficient financial means to cover the duration and purpose of the stay and the cost of living in the country.
 In Finland a minimum of EUR 30 a day is required.